Prof. David Wood

 Research Interests: David's research interests are in discrete mathematics and theoretical computer science, especially structural graph theory, extremal graph theory, geometric graph theory, graph colouring, and combinatorial geometry.

-Jan is the Director of MATRIX and Head of the School of Mathematics and Statistics at the University of Melbourne.
-He is also Chief Investigator of the ARC Centre of Excellence for Mathematical and Statistical Frontiers.
+Jan is the Director of MATRIX.
+He is a former Head of the School of Mathematics and Statistics at The University of Melbourne and was the inaugural Chair of the Australia and New Zealand Association for Mathematical Physics.
+Jan is Chief Investigator of the ARC Centre of Excellence for Mathematical and

 Research Interests: Jan’s main research areas are mathematical physics, statistical mechanics, interacting particle systems, solvable lattice models, representation theory and multivariable polynomials.
 He also studies applications of stochastic particle systems to real world traffic modelling.

 Deputy Director MATRIX

 Peter is Deputy Director of MATRIX and a Professor of Mathematics and Theoretical Physics at the Australian National University in Canberra.
 He is a former director of the Mathematical Sciences Institute at the ANU and has served both on the ARC College of Experts and the ARC ERA Research Evaluations Committee.

 Research Interests: Peter is a Mathematical Physicist.
 His research interests center around the mathematical foundations of String Theory, Quantum Field Theory and Condensed Matter Theory.

 (Australian National University)

 Ben is a a Fellow of the Australian Academy of Science, and a Professor and ARC Laureate fellow at the Australian National University, where he is a member of the Applied and Nonlinear Analysis Research Group of the Mathematical Sciences Institute.